mstrzele/cka-exam-prep/README.md

 ## 12% - Installation, Configuration & Validation

 - [ ] Design a Kubernetes cluster.
-- [ ] Install Kubernetes masters and nodes.
+- [ ] Install Kubernetes masters and nodes, including the use of TLS bootstrapping.
 - [ ] Configure secure cluster communications.
 - [ ] Configure a Highly-Available Kubernetes cluster.
 - [ ] Know where to get the Kubernetes release binaries.